 Get the opportunity to grow your influence by giving your products or services prime exposure with Performance Magazine.

-If you are interested in advertising with Performance Magazine, leave your address below or contact us at: [email protected].
+If you are interested in advertising with Performance Magazine, leave your address below.

 Advertise with us

-Standardizing KPIs – A Success Formula in Secondary Benchmarking Studies
+Standardizing KPIs: A Success Formula in Secondary Benchmarking Studies

 FacebooktwitterlinkedinFacebooktwitterlinkedin

+Benchmarking is a highly structured process which aims to improve the performance of an organization by comparing it with other competitors or with the market’s best practices.
 Secondary benchmarking refers to a benchmarking study that is based on data which is accessible to the public and the comparison is usually done within a specific industry.
 The gathered data comes mostly from annual, sustainability or financial reports of the companies chosen as benchmarking partners.

 Although less complex and much more limited, secondary benchmarking has specific advantages, as it is easy to deploy and it has the capacity to highlight key relevant aspects about the industry – trends or top performers.
 Moreover, secondary benchmarking helps identify the industry’s common and primary benchmarks, and it can form the basis of a very well structured primary benchmarking project.